 Midwifery support underpins the success of the clinic.
 The midwife liaises with the women, engaging their support to attend the clinic.
 The care package is arranged by the midwife and tailored to the individual needs of the women.
 We also have support from the community midwives and the majority of referrals to the clinic come from them.

 The enhanced care package includes additional detailed scans and growth scans, glucose tolerance tests (a test for gestational diabetes), post-dates monitoring, a thorough anaesthetist’s assessment, and the prescribing of drugs to prevent deep vein thrombosis.

-We are now also setting up postnatal follow-up clinics for mothers and babies who attended the Antenatal Metabolic Clinic.
+We have set up postnatal follow-up clinics for mothers and babies who attended the Antenatal Metabolic Clinic.
 During these consultations we discuss any problems which occurred during pregnancy, reinforce healthy lifestyle advice for both mother and baby, and discuss issues for future pregnancy.
 So far we have followed up the babies of these women, with 255 attending at 3 months and 194 attending at 6 months of age so far.
 Preliminary analysis shows that infants in the obese cohort were significantly heavier and shorter at birth and remained significantly heavier by 6 months.
 Postnatal influences such as breastfeeding less and early introduction of solid foods may be a cause for this observation and impact on obesity in later childhood years.

 During the initial clinic set-up we sought informal feedback from the women who attended the clinic.
 This was very positive, with women appreciating the care and additional support provided for them by the clinic.
 We have now begun to see a number women coming back to the clinic for their second pregnancy.